Bondage for Beginners

 We’ll break into small groups to practice

-This is the time to ask questions, get help with accommodations
+This is the time to ask questions

 During this phase, focus on learning “how”